arturmpinho/coffeeinsider/README.md

 ### **Design Choices**
 #### Fonts

-In order to find the best font pairing to my project, I have used the font pairing generator website [Font Joy](https://fontjoy.com/ "Font Joy")
+To find the best font pairing to my project, I have used the font pairing generator website [Font Joy](https://fontjoy.com/ "Font Joy")

-After running some trials, I have opted out for the below set of fonts to be used throught out the website.
+After running some trials, I have opted out for the below set of fonts to be used throughout the website.

 ##### Main Headings
 [Montserrat](https://fonts.google.com/specimen/Montserrat?query=mont "Google Fonts")